 This article aims to shed more light on demiromantic individuals and demiromantic relationships.

-A demiromantic is an individual who can only develop a romantic connection with an individual after they’ve already developed a strong emotional bond.
+A demiromantic is an individual who has a unique romantic orientation where emotional and mental connection precedes any romantic feelings.
 Most people can have varying degrees of romantic interest in an individual, which may change with time and people.
 You may experience romantic feelings for someone even on a first date.
 But demiromantic individuals have a complete absence of romantic feelings until they’re emotionally and mentally connected to an individual.

 Demiromanticism vs. aromanticism